USS George Washington (CVN-73): 2008 fire and 2009

 On 22 May 2008, while the ship was off the Pacific Coast of South America, a fire broke out and injured 37 sailors, with no fatalities, in an incident described by the Navy as "serious".
 According to a statement from Naval Air Forces' public affairs office, the fire broke out in the ship's air-conditioning and refrigeration space and an auxiliary boiler room.
 The fire spread via a cableway and ventilation ducting and caused extreme temperatures in some parts of the ship.
 It took over twelve hours for the crew to contain and extinguish the fire, one of the largest non-combat fires aboard a U.S. Naval vessel since the devastating fire on board in 1967.

-On 27 May, George Washington stopped at NAS North Island in San Diego, California for repairs.
+On 27 May, George Washington stopped at Naval Air Station North Island (NAS North Island) in San Diego, California for repairs.
 On 20 June the Navy announced that the damage from the fire was more serious than previously thought, and that repairs would take at least until August and would cost $70 million.
 As a consequence, Kitty Hawk was retained in Hawaii during June and July to replace George Washington in the RIMPAC 2008 exercises, with the planned turnover to take place in San Diego instead of Hawaii.